lilyd-csu/colias-pop-gen/README.md

 *Field collection*

-In June through August 2022, we collected *C. p. eriphyle* butterflies from seven low and seven high elevation sites on both sides of the continental divide in Colorado and southern Wyoming (Figure 1a).
+In June through August 2022, we collected *C. p. eriphyle* butterflies from seven low and seven high elevation sites on both sides of the continental divide in Colorado and southern Wyoming (Figure 1).
 Low elevation sites will hereafter refer to those less than 2000m in elevation, and high elevation sites are those greater than 2000m in elevation.
 Sites were paired geographically, with one high and one low site identified that were geographically closer together than they were to other sites.
 All high-low site pairs had a difference in elevation of at least 1000m.
 Up to 20 individuals were collected per site with mesh butterfly nets.
 We assessed the abundance of *Colias* species at each site using Pollard walks and measured temperature and wind speed.
 If Colias abundance was zero, the temperature was too low (less than 20C), or the wind speeds were too high (consistent gusts of > 20kph), collection did not occur at the site that day.
 Successful field excursions resulted in at least five individuals netted and then placed in a glassine envelope.
 All collected individuals were transported to Colorado State University and were frozen alive or within 48hr of death in -80°C. Permission to collect individuals was obtained from the relevant agency (US National Park Service permit no. ROMO-00257, US Forest Service, City of Fort Collins, or private landowners) prior to the field season.

 ![image](https://github.com/lilyd-csu/colias-pop-gen/assets/112984536/78488ec5-f2d6-4e5d-b96b-ef3928a72e0a)
-**Figure 1.** Map of the 14 collection sites.
+**Figure 1.** A map of the 14 collection sites.

+\
 *Sample preparation and sequencing*

 We extracted DNA from the thorax of up to 20 individuals per site using Qiagen DNeasy Blood and Tissue Kits.
 We assessed DNA yield using qbit assays and determined the quality of each sample using agarose gels.
 Library prep was completed following Schweizer & DeSaix (2023) on up to 12 of the highest quality samples per site.
 We sequenced 179 individuals total on three lanes of Novogene HiSeq 4000.